jbcodeforce/aws-studies/docs/infra/storage.md

 * **Secure FTP**: server to let you send file via SFTP.
 * **Requester Pay**: The requester (AWS authenticated) of the data pay for the cost of the request and the data download from the bucket, not the owner.
+* **Amazon S3 Transfer Acceleration** enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
 * **Pre-signed URL**: share object with URL with temporary access.
 Can be done with the command: `aws s3 presign`.
 Up to 168 hours valid.
 * **S3 Select and Glacier Select**: to retrieve a smaller set of data from an object using server-side SQL.
 Can filter by rows and columns.
 80% cheaper and 400% faster as it uses less network transfer and less CPU on client side.
 * **Event Notifications**: on actions like S3:ObjectCreated, S3:ObjectRemoved, S3:ObjectRestore.
 Can be combined with name filtering.
 Events may be sent to SNS, SQS, Lambda function, and EventBridge.